10 things you may not know about building a log home in New Zealand

 “You could put a blow torch against a log wall and it would just go out,” says Graeme, who in his spare time is the chief fire officer in Geraldine.
 “It’s a solid fuel mass that is hard to burn.”

 We don’t recommend you do this, but you can do your own test on just how tough a log cabin is.

 “The structural integrity of the log portion of the dwelling is very strong,” explains Graeme.
-“You could drive your car into that and it would just right your car off, it wouldn’t hurt your building.”
+“You could drive your car into that and it would just write your car off, it wouldn’t hurt your building.”

 There’s also proof from a more recent real-life test on one of Graeme’s homes built high on the Port Hills above Christchurch, an area that suffered severe damage in the 2010 and 2011 earthquakes.